govind-aadithya/govind-aadithya.github.io/_portfolio/Helping_hand.md

 About the project
 ===
-With the goal of developing an assitive technology for severly disabled, we developed a 6-DOF Robotic arm with inverse kinematic controller.
-To enable user to control the same a pupil tracking algorithm was developed which is used to provide directional and motion command to the hand.
+With the goal of developing an assitive technology for severly disabled, we, at SRM Team Humanoid, developed a 6-DOF Robotic arm with inverse kinematic controller.
+To enable user to control the same, a pupil tracking algorithm was developed using Computer Vision which is used to provide directional and motion command to the hand.
 As a proof of concept we used it to manipulate a bottle as shown in the image.

 <img src='/images/Helping_hand.jpg'>